Graph restricted tensors: building blocks for holographic networks: Construction of n-gon tiling

 In this Appendix, we present a construction of family of tensors suited for $n$-gon tiling of Poincar\'e disk, with $n\geq 4$, with multiple free parameters, by generalizing the construction from \cite{rafal-karol-mykhailo--holocode}.
 The presented scheme is based on qubits; however, one can use any other finite-size Hilbert spaces as well.
 This approach have natural advantage of strong generality and flexibility.
 On the other hand, it requires at minimum $3$ qubits for each boundary index, resulting in local dimension $8$.

 We start with a qubit graph state (not to be confused with a graph-restricted tensor), which we refer to as $G$, defined by the graph of the shape of a wheel with spokes, as in Fig. \ref{fig:hexa}.
-Each qubit on the circumference corresponds to a boundary degree of freedom, whereas the central qubit corresponds to the bulk one.
+Each qubit on the circumference corresponds to a boundary degree of freedom, whereas the central qubit corresponds to the bulk one. {If one wishes to have different dimension of bulk subsystem, then this tensor may be replaced by graph state defined by the same graph but with chosen local dimension.}

 By simple calculation, one can immediately check that such a state, as a tensor $G$, satisfies the isometry requirements $(0,i,i+1)\to(2,3,\dots)$.
 However, we have to spoil this tensor by supplementing it with another one, since $G$ is also an isometry in various different directions, which may lead to oversimplification of the tensor network while calculating correlation functions.